History of Melbourne City FC

+The history of Melbourne City Football Club covers the time from the club's foundation to change of ownership to periods of success.

-The following article describes the history of Melbourne City FC including the background and formation in 2010 as Melbourne Heart through to its purchase and renaming by City Football Group in 2014 and its season by season performance.
+Melbourne City Football Club was founded in 2009 as Melbourne Heart; an expansion club to the A-League Men for the 2010–11 season.
+They were bought by the City Football Group for $12 million in 2014 and subsequently changing the club's name to Melbourne City.

+Their first trophy was won in the 2016 FFA Cup final through John van 't Schip.
+It was only until the 2020–21 season where the club would win their first league premiership and championship.
+They became the first Australian club to win three consecutive league premierships in 2020–21, 2021–22 and 2022–23.

 Formation

 After the dissolution of the National Soccer League in 2003, brought about by the Crawford Report, plans were drawn up for a new revamped national competition to begin the following season.
 Two separate plans put forward by the Professional Footballers Australia and Libero Consulting called for the new league to be established under the name "Australian/Australasian Premier League" with two Melbourne clubs to feature as foundation members of the competition.
 One to be playing in the North West of the city, and another to be playing in the South East of the city representing the two population loads of Melbourne.

 Despite the calls for the new soccer competition to feature two clubs from Melbourne, in 2004 Football Federation Australia, opting for a "one city, one team" policy, announced that the Melbourne Victory had won the licence to be the only Melbourne club to compete in the new national competition, known as the A-League.
 A 5-year moratorium was also established preventing any other expansion sides from the eight original A-league teams' areas entering the competition until the 2010–11 season, allowing Victory five seasons to establish itself in the Melbourne market.

 By 2007 the Victorian Major Projects Minister Theo Theophanous put forward the idea of a second Melbourne club being formed to be a founding tenant at the Melbourne Rectangular Stadium, during the protracted negotiations with Melbourne Victory due to the early design of the stadium being smaller than Victory's then season average crowd.